SvenWesterbeek/DeHNSSo/README.md

 | _BF.nu_ | Kinematic viscosity | [m^2/s] | (1) |
 | _BF.Re_ | Reynolds number ( | [-] | (1) |

+### Grid

+The Grid structure contains the information on the numerical domain and grid.
+All contents of this structure are summarized in the table below.

+_Grid.wall_ presents the CHNS with the bottom wall coordinates via 2 rows of data.
+The first row contains the x-coordinates and the second row supplies the corresponding y-coordinates; This matrix can be of any size.
+However, it is preferred to be highly refined around any geometric wall features to ensure the interpolation is performed well.
+Sharp features should not be accounted for in wall as they will be incorporated via an embedded boundary method.

+_Grid.mode_ allows for several built-in grid generations to be used.
+The options currently available are:

+- "equidistant"
+  - Creates a grid following equidistant streamwise discretization and an eta distribution of collocation points following Malik for a user-defined median collocation point y\_i.
+- "refined"
+  - Creates a grid with a streamwise refined grid based on a Gaussian distribution following user-defined inputs _Grid.mug, Grid.sig and Grid.ag._ Wall-normal distribution follows Malik for a user-defined median collocation point y\_i.
+- "curved"
+  - Creates an equidistant distribution of streamwise grid points over a curved surface with straight eta axes wall-normal to that surface.
+The eta axes are thus not parallel to the global y axes.
+Wall-normal collocation points are clustered near the wall following Malik's mapping for a user-defined median collocation point y\_i.
+- "wallorthogonal"
+  - Creates a grid elliptically with orthogonality at the wall following exactly the eta distribution of the mapping of Malik according to a user-defined y\_i.
+The streamwise distribution is nearly equidistant but can be slightly adjusted for the sake of orthogonality.

 | Name | Content | Unit | Size |
 | --- | --- | --- | --- |
 | _Grid.nx_ | Number of streamwise stations | [-] | 1 |